-Much like the classic snake game, Slither.io includes a snake that consumes dots to grow longer and with the ability to play online, hundreds of users can play together and compete with each other.
-Slither.io has been a big hit among gamers from around the world but if you are bored of it and are looking for games similar to Slither.io, you are in luck.
-Here are 15 fun games like Slither.io you must try:
+Everyone has played the classic Snake game back in the day when Nokia phones ruled.
+The thrill and competition to see who can create the longest snake was exciting.
+With the evolution of phones and the internet, the game also evolved into a more modern title namely Slither.io, easily available to everyone, be on a smartphone or a PC.
+Much like the classic snake game, Slither.io includes a snake that consumes dots to grow longer.
+And with the ability to play online, hundreds of users can play together and compete with each other.
+Slither.io has been a big hit among but if you are bored of it and are looking for games similar to Slither.io, you are in luck.
+Here are 18 fun games like Slither.io you must try in 2020.

 Note: All of the games in this list are free to play but they might include some in-game purchases.

 We have added quick links to all the games listed below.
 You can click on the links to quickly switch between the games:

 - Tankio 3D